angular/angular/aio/content/guide/testing.md

 Now the tests can control the component's hero directly by manipulating the spy-stub's `testHero` and confirm that service methods were called.

-<code-example path="testing/src/app/hero/hero-detail.component.spec.ts" region="override-tests" header="app/hero/hero-detail.component.spec.ts (override tests)" linenums="false"></code-example>
+<code-example path="testing/src/app/hero/hero-detail.component.spec.ts" region="override-tests" header="app/hero/hero-detail.component.spec.ts (override tests)"></code-example>

 {@a more-overrides}